Geometry of the mirror models dual to the complete intersection of two cubics: Picard--Fuchs equation and infinity

-This description has a meaning around points where $\Omega_{\Y/\P^1}$ is locally free, i.e. the smooth points of $\Y_\psi$, and one sees by inspection that it is given by \eqref{eq:omega-def} for all $\psi$ with smooth $\Y_\psi$. \end{proof} For each fixed $\psi \in U$, the maps
+This description makes sense around points where $\Omega_{\Y/\P^1}$ is locally free, i.e. the smooth points of $\Y_\psi$, and one sees by inspection that it is given by \eqref{eq:omega-def} for all $\psi$ with smooth $\Y_\psi$. \end{proof}